gec/reef/http-bridge/jQuery/service-client/README.markdown

 a "connection" to the server that can fail, each request is an independent event.

-We chose to write the client using jQuery because it is the most popular framework and has a native promise based ajax function (since 1.5.x).
+We chose to write the client using jQuery because it is the most popular framework and has a native promise based ajax function.
 This allows us to implement the client in javascript in nearly the identical way as in the java client.
 This should mean that transitioning between the two languages is relatively easy.
+I believe this library could be ported to another framework or straight javascript easily given a promise implementation and a few utility functions (like $.each and $.extend).

+The principal author of this client is not a javascript expert so the code in the client and examples should not be used as an example of best practices, improvement suggestions are welcome.

 This guide is written assuming that the reader is already familiar with javascript.
 Below are some helpful links for the most important jQuery pieces we make use of.